Code-Artist/CodeArtEng.SQLite/README.md

 - [Suggestion and Feedback](#suggestion-and-feedback)

 # Introduction
-SSQLite Helper is a micro-Object-Relational Mapping (ORM) tool crafted to facilitate application development with SQLite databases.
+SQLite Helper is a micro-Object-Relational Mapping (ORM) tool crafted to facilitate application development with SQLite databases.
 It is particularly well-suited for small to medium-scale applications, negating the necessity of authoring each SQL query from the ground up.

 Conversely, Entity Framework (EF) is a comprehensive ORM offering a complete suite of functionalities.
 However, more features do not inherently equate to superiority.
 It is prudent to weigh the [Pros and Cons of EF](https://www.codearteng.com/2024/04/entity-framework-advantages-and.html) prior to its adoption.